Sasanth/terraform_assignment/chatgpt_app_architecture/Readme.md

 6. Enable CloudWatch for monitoring and alerting.

 ## Architecture Diagram
-Refer to `architecture_diagram.png` for the visual representation.
+Refer to `ChatGPT Store Application.png` for the visual representation.

 ## Security Best Practices
 - Use IAM roles with least privilege access.